- Is or has your son or daughter suffered with an eating disorder like anorexia, bulimia or EDNOS?

 The day I discovered my daughter was struggling with bulimia, my life changed.
 I didn’t believe it could happen to my daughter as she was very well loved and cared for and I went through a brief period of denial.
 I was doing my best (the best that I knew then) and things were not changing.
 I was constantly worried.
 Feeling like a failure and alone, things got even worse and I was feeling desperate…until one day when someone suggested that I should get some support too, not just my daughter.
 Feeling a little unsure I eventually gave it a go wondering if it was OK (now I know it was CRUCIAL!).
 Instead of feeling alone and guilty I was encouraged to look at things differently by a coach who wasn’t judgmental.
 Learning some new tools and strategies made me feel more empowered and confident.
 I learned to rediscover my strengths and used them to my advantage.
 Coaching has changed my life for the better, it accelerated up my daughter’s recovery and it gave me confidence and resilience to cope with life’s challenges.

 (The name has been changed.)

-- One of the most important steps for parents and carers is to become aware of what is going on right now: feeling lost, guilty, worried, anxious, frustrated, distressed, overwhelmed, exhausted and how you want things to change: staying strong, having peace of mind, letting go of guilt, having the ability to cope with the situation, remain calm, compassionate, consistent and in control.
+- One of the most important steps for parents and carers is to become aware of what is going on when feeling lost, guilty, worried, anxious, frustrated, distressed, overwhelmed, exhausted and how to : stay strong, have peace of mind, let go of guilt, have the ability to cope with the situation, remain calm, compassionate, consistent and in control.